vikbert/CloudCronBundle/README.md

 ---

-# Symfony Demo Project
-this example project will show you how to use the bundle within a classical symfony application
+# How to start the demo
-> in this demo, option 1.b is used to install the bundle via relative path
+in this demo, option 1.b is used to install the bundle via relative path
 ```bash
 cd example

 make start
 ```

 # How to integrate the bundle
 ## 1.a Install the bundle via "packagist"